Many MFA fatigue attacks happen worldwide, and it's the news everywhere. Organizations are scared that…

 Conclusion

-In this article, you learned how to uninstall Azure AD Connect.
-First, go through the uninstall wizard.
-After that, delete Azure AD Connect folders in File Explorer.
+You learned how to uninstall Azure AD Connect.
+First, disable directory synchronization in Active Directory on-premises and Microsoft Entra ID.
+After that, go through the Azure AD Connect uninstall wizard.
+As of last, delete Azure AD Connect folders in File Explorer.
 You can always reinstall Azure AD Connect on the same server.

 Did you enjoy this article?
 You may also like Force sync Azure AD Connect with PowerShell.
 Don’t forget to follow us and share this article.